 - walking aids such as walking sticks.

-Most people are admitted to hospital on the day of surgery.
+Most people are admitted to the hospital on the day of surgery.

-The anaesthetic team will see you and decide the type of anaesthetic that’s best for you.
+The anaesthetist will see you and decide the type of anaesthetic that’s best for you.

 The different types of anaesthesia include: